-CALCULATION AND ROUNDING
+CALCULATION AND ROUNDING OF GRADES

 Students must achieve an average of 73.0% without rounding on course exams, quizzes and HESI exams.
 The HESI will comprise 10-30% of the course grade.
+See "HESI Semester Exams" section below for specific percentage of course grade.
 If there are additional learning activities (PrepU, PassPoint, presentation/papers, etc.) these will be added only after the achievement of 73% on course exams/quizzes/HESI.
 However, the achievement of 73% on exams/quizzes/HESIs will not necessarily result in a passing grade for the course.

 If PrepU is available, this grade will be added after the minimum 73% is achieved.
-PrepU will comprise 10% of the course grade at Mastery Level 3-5.
+PrepU will comprise 10% of the course grade at Mastery Level 3-5, depending on semester.